 Spring (April to the end of May) and fall (September to the end of October) are both excellent times to visit Chicago, thanks to pleasant temperatures and fewer crowds.

 Avoid visiting in winter unless you don’t mind some super cold days!
-The wind can be sharp during the winter months in Chicago, but if you want to do a lot of museum hopping or sightseeing indoors, you can save a lot of money on accommodations.
+The wind can be sharp during the winter months in Chicago.
+High temperatures average between 31-37°F (-1-3°C), but can feel much colder with the wind.
+If you want to do a lot of museum hopping or sightseeing indoors, you can save a lot of money on accommodations.

 Chicago Travel Guide: The Best Booking Resources